Luxor AB: History

 The company was established in 1923 by Axel Holstensson (full name Axel Harald Holstensson; 1889–1979).
 He was the son of an ore loader and had no training other than a few years of elementary school.
-He worked as an electrician and eventually as a travel fitter and foreman at ASEA years from 1907 to 1918.
+He worked as an electrician and eventually as a travel fitter and foreman at ASEA for years, from 1907 to 1918.
 In his spare time, he studied electrical engineering.
 In 1918, he moved to Motala and started an electronics store and installation company Motala Electric Agency (Motala Elektriska Byrå).
 The post-war depression, however, almost led to bankruptcy, the situation was critical and the resort was to start building radios.
-Components procured from Germany and it was shown to be possible to sell a number of devices at a profit, so Axel Holstensson registered the Luxor Radio Factory Company (Firma Radiofabriken Luxor) in 1923.
+Components were procured from Germany and it was shown to be possible to sell a number of devices at a profit, so Axel Holstensson registered the Luxor Radio Factory Company (Firma Radiofabriken Luxor) in 1923.
 The name Luxor was apposite and then very topical as the Tomb of Tutankhamun had just been discovered near the city of Luxor in Egypt.

 Finnish company Nokia became a principal owner in the company in 1984.
 Computer production was discontinued in 1986, followed by television production in Motala in 1992, when the production moved to Finland.
 Instead, it produced receivers for cable and satellite television.
 But Nokia wanted to streamline its business to mobile telephony and therefore sold the satellite receiver business in 1998 to American company Space Craft Inc. The company continued to manufacture satellite receivers in Motala until 2002, when it was transferred to low-cost countries.

 In October 1997, Nokia sold its car speaker and audio amplifier business to Harman International Industries.
-A collaboration with the then Electrolux-owned Autoliv AB led to the company first became a partner for Luxor Electronics since 1998, buying the entire business.
+A collaboration with the then Electrolux-owned Autoliv AB led to the company first becoming a partner for Luxor Electronics since 1998, then buying the entire business.
 In Motala, there still remains manufacturing of various types of electronic products for the automotive industry but not under the Luxor brand.